Swinton Bivouac

 Sleeping up to 7 people each, the timber-clad Tree Lodges are set on the edge of a dense pinewood, a 10-minute walk from the farmhouse.
 Each has a veranda with private hot tub, shabby-chic furnishings, a fully-equipped kitchen with gas hobs and a gas-powered mini-fridge, and a slate-tiled ensuite bathroom with a gas-powered hot shower.
 The beds are arranged in 3 tiers, accessed by a ladder: a double on the upper level, set under a sloping roof with a sky-light, 3 single mattresses on the middle level (ideal for kids), and another ‘secret’ double underneath with a curtain for privacy.
 The main living area has a table, benches, seating and a sink.
 There’s no electricity, but candles are provided and there's a wood-burner.
 It’s all very cosy and, thanks to the surrounding trees, very private.
 Guests can also use the meadow tipi with its own firepit, and the sauna located close by.

-Set in a field a little nearer to the farmhouse, the Mongolian-inspired Meadow Yurts (open April-November) sleep up to 4.
+Set in a field a little nearer to the farmhouse, the Mongolian-inspired Meadow Yurts and Cabin Yurts (open mid-March to October) sleep up to 4.
 They're timber-framed and canvas-clad, erected on wooden platforms with small verandas.
-Inside they’re open-plan, with a chunky wooden double bed and 2 singles that pull out from underneath it.
-There are colourful rugs, a giant bean bag and a wood-burner providing heating and basic cooking facilities in a camping kitchen with power, gas hobs, communal seating and barbecue facilities.
+Inside, there are colourful rugs and a wood-burner providing heating.
+Basic cooking facilities in a shared camping kitchen with power, gas hobs, communal seating and barbecue facilities.
 There’s also a sink with cold running water and adjoining en-suite WC; yurt residents also use shared shower facilities (spotlessly clean, with underfloor heating).
+Sleeping/living arrangements in Meadow Yurts are open-plan: one room with a chunky wooden double bed and 2 singles that pull out from underneath it.
+The Cabin Yurts benefit from an adjoining sleeping cabin with a double bed, and two singles in the yurt.

 Within the farmhouse itself is the Loft, The Loft is a large, airy room with plenty of space, featuring a double/twin bed and sofa bed (for two), with a smaller interconnecting double/twin room - sleeping a maximum of six guests across the two rooms.
 There's a tea- and coffee-making corner with a sink and kettle, and a shower bathroom.
 It’s ideal for hiking parties and can also be hired for kids’ parties or groups.